 From there, winding paths will bring you mostly downhill past Swan Lake and more fields to AS #7 (which is also AS#3 for the half marathon runners).

 After AS #7, you will follow the Pocantico River back to the loop up and down the notorious Eagle Hill and into the Thirteen Bridges section.
-You will hit the last aid station located in the underpass under Rte 117 on the Thirteen Bridges Trail with about two miles to go!
+All runners in both races will hit the last aid station located in the underpass under Rte 117 on the Thirteen Bridges Trail with about two miles to go!